A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 Like many rural hamlets in Crete, Vamos was almost abandoned 40 years ago, with many of its younger generation having left.
-But the trend was reversed in the 1980s when many of those who had gone to study in Athens and find work their, returned, determined to bring the village to life.
+But the trend was reversed in the 1980s when many of those who had gone to study in Athens and find work there returned, determined to bring the village to life.
 And at the heart of this rebirth was the arts and music in particular.
-They created a summer music festival which still runs each summer, and in the 1990s the initiative became the catalyst for the restoration of many of the village’s ancient stone houses, transforming buildings from the 18th and 19th centuries into traditional guesthouses, cafes and shops.
+They created a summer music festival which still runs each summer, and in the 1990s the initiative became the catalyst for the restoration of many of the village’s ancient stone houses, transforming buildings from the 18th and 19th centuries into traditional guesthouses, cafes, and shops.
 Today Vamos Traditional Village comprises 25 cottages and another ten in outlying villages.
-It was a project that saw the village’s economy revitalised.
+It was a project that saw the village’s economy revitalized.

-Well known across Crete for its fine traditional cuisine Vamos is a gastronaut’s paradise.
-Marouvas Taverna on the high street serves hearty Cretan classics (try their slow charcoal-roasted pork) while opposite the main church is Oloi Mazi is an informal kafeneion-type favourite.
+Well known across Crete for its fine traditional cuisine, Vamos is a gastronaut’s paradise.
+Marouvas Taverna on the high street serves hearty Cretan classics (try their slow charcoal-roasted pork) while opposite the main church is Oloi Mazi is an informal kafeneion-type favorite.
 I Sterna tou Bloumosifi on the main street is widely regarded as one of the best rural tavernas in Crete.
 Their rooster with home-made pasta and tomato sauce is divine.
 Check out the friendly cafe Ano Kato nearby for very good coffee and cocktails.

-Time spent in Vamos is an exceptional experience for families and children, with a range of well-organised activities on hand coordinated by the well-run Vamos Traditional Village Office.
+Time spent in Vamos is an exceptional experience for families and children, with a range of well-organized activities on hand coordinated by the well-run Vamos Traditional Village Office.
 Such activities include guided nature and history walks, traditional cooking classes – for adults and children, and visits to local cheese and honey producers.
 Local trekking company Faragi Tours has a good reputation for guided walks exploring the area’s history and nature, and more serious hiking in the region.
-Also look out for Discover Vamos on Foot, one of the best guidebooks for those wanting to get the most out of their visit.
+Also, look out for Discover Vamos on Foot, one of the best guidebooks for those wanting to get the most out of their visit.

 Surrounded by Apokoronas’s inspiring landscape and set against the backdrop of the majestic White Mountains, Vamos is an ideal base for hiking in one of the most beautiful areas of Crete.